2002 United States Grand Prix: Post-race

 Barrichello did not realise he had won the race until his crew told him over the radio late on the cool-down lap.
 The top three drivers appeared on the podium to collect their trophies and spoke to the media in the subsequent press conference.
 Barrichello called the win "very special" and said, "To win, it was very, very, very good...
 I got to the last corner, I didn't know what to do and nothing has been said.
 Michael was just very kind to, you know, let us finish equally.
 I guess I pointed a little bit in front, but, you know, what can we say?"
 Michael Schumacher, who was reportedly angry over finishing second, praised his team's strategy and his car, "I think the strategy we used, two stops in the end was supposed to be by about ten seconds faster.
 But would we have been stuck behind, then our strategy could have been a problem.
 So, all in all, we did the right thing at the right time."
 Coulthard explained that being stuck behind slower cars was his attempt to not lose too much time and stay in third place, and he expressed astonishment at his quick start despite the heavy fuel load.

-It was widely assumed that Michael Schumacher's slowing on the penultimate lap was his way of repaying Barrichello for being ordered to allow him pass and win the earlier in the season, a hypothesis Ferrari rejected.
+It was widely assumed that Michael Schumacher's slowing on the penultimate lap was his way of repaying Barrichello for being ordered to allow him to pass and win the earlier in the season, a hypothesis Ferrari rejected.
 Michael Schumacher stated Barrichello deserved to win but denied it was pre-planned, "We have always supported each other.
 I thought today was a great opportunity to finish equal, to go together over the line, but we failed."
 He was indecisive on saying whether he was trying to give Barrichello the victory or organise a dead heat finish.
 Barrichello claimed he entered the final corner unsure what to do, "Nothing was said.
 Michael was very kind to let us finish equally.
 I guess I just pointed a little bit in front."
 He later claimed that, like others, he was unsure whether he had won the race.